Samenergy/Farmlink/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ALU License.
 See the LICENSE file for details.